material-components/material-components-web/README.md

 > A list of changes is always available in the [CHANGELOG](./CHANGELOG.md),
 > and a tentative schedule of what we are working on next is available in the [ROADMAP](./ROADMAP.md).

+> Note: Material Components Web marks all Sass non-local variables as !default so that users may override them if
+> absolutely required.
+All Sass variables are private API and may change in both breaking and non-breaking change
+> releases.
+We make no guarantees that overriding Sass variables will continue to work between each release.
+This is
+> only provided as a way for users to override the default variables if required.

 ## Quick start

 > Note: This guide assumes you have Node.js and npm installed locally.